kubernetes/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 1. `provisioner`: (Optional) The name of the driver in the form _"driver-namespace/driver-name"_.
 If supplied the driver container and sidecar container are expected to be deployed in the same pod in the supplied namespace.
 If omitted the `bucketContentName` is required for static provisioning.
 1. `supportedProtocols`: (Optional) A strings array of protocols the associated object store supports (e.g. swift, s3, gcs, etc.).
 If empty then protocol checking is skipped.
 1. `accessModes`: (Optional) Declares the level of access given to credentials provisioned through this class.
 If empty then "rw" is assumed.
-1.  `releasePolicy`: Prescribes outcome of a Deletion and Revoke events.
+1.  `releasePolicy`: Prescribes outcome of a Delete events. **Note:** `releasePolicy` is ignored for all brownfield cases.
     - _Delete_:  the bucket and its contents are destroyed
     - _Retain_:  the bucket and its contents are preserved, only the user’s access privileges are terminated
     - _Reuse_ :  TBD
     - _Erase_ :  TBD
 1. `bucketContentName`: (Optional).
 An admin defined `BucketContent` representing a brownfield or static bucket.
 A non-empty value in this field indicates brownfield provisioning.
 An empty value indicates greenfield provisioning.
 1. `secretRef`: (Optional) The name and namespace of an existing secret to be copied to the `Bucket`'s namespace for static brownfield provisioning.
 If omitted then provisioning is either greenfield or dynamic brownfield, depending on `bucketContentName`.
-1. `parameters`: object store specific key-value pairs passed to the driver.
+1. `parameters`: (Optional) Object store specific key-value pairs passed to the driver.

 #### COSIRegistration